-NWEN(F) acts as an intermediary holding company within the North West Electricity Networks (Jersey) Limited group and is non-trading.
+The Company acts as an intermediary holding company within the group of companies headed by North West Electricity Networks (Jersey) Limited ("NWEN (J)") and is a non-trading entity.

-The Group's principal activity is the operation and maintenance of the North West's electricity distribution network.
-The distribution of electricity is regulated by the terms of Electricity North West Limited's ("ENWL's") Electricity Distribution Licence granted under the Electricity Act 1989 and monitored by the Gas and Electricity Markets Authority.
-ENWL is an indirectly held subsidiary of the Company.
+The Group's principal activity is the operation and maintenance of the North West's electricity distribution network and is undertaken by Electricity North West Limited ("ENWL"), an indirectly held subsidiary of the Company.
+The distribution of electricity is regulated by the terms of the Electricity Distribution Licence granted to ENWL under the Electricity Act 1989 and monitored by the Gas and Electricity Markets Authority.